Tips for Enterprise Business Continuity Management Professionals

 The value of assets can change.
 Executives might move the company in a new direction.
 Functions may vary due to business streamlining or consolidation.

-Response protocols might need change with the rotation of vendors.
+Response protocols might need to change with the rotation of vendors.
 A new implementation of a system for handling conflict resolution might be added.
 With the participation of many departments, the document must remain fluid and current.

 Staff Assignments